The new Xbox One controller is perfect for your next military campiagn

 Microsoft has announced a swell new Xbox One wireless controller design that should be ideal for gamers suiting up for their next FPS campaign.

-The first entrant into a brand new ‘Tech Series’ of designs is the Recon Tech Special Edition, which the company says has been inspired by military tech.
+The first entrant into a brand new ‘Tech Series’ of designs is the Recon Tech Special Edition, which the company says has been inspired by military technology.

 Although the form factor is exactly the same as the one in the box, the Recon Tech controller offers a laser-etched texture and a rubberised grip on the rear.